3. Science and Culture territory

 • Anastasia Pavlenko

-Deputy Executive Director – Director of Strategic Partnerships at Innopraktika
+Deputy COO – Director of Strategic Partnerships, Innopraktika

 • Anton Kozlov